neuromaternal/neuromaternal.github.io/content/proyectos/others.md

 +++
 # A Recent Publications section created with the Pages widget.
-# This section displays recent blog posts from `content/publication/`.
+# This section displays recent blog posts from `content/project/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.

-title = "Otras publicaciones"
+title = "Otros proyectos recientes"
-# subtitle = "Publicaciones seleccionadas"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "publication"
+  page_type = "project"

   # Choose how much pages you would like to display (0 = all pages)
   count = 0